Frying Pan Guide: Choose, Use, & Care for Your Cookware

 Stainless Steel: The Versatile Workhorse

-Ah, stainless steel – the darling of professional kitchens and home cooks alike.
-These pans are built for durability and versatility, handling everything from high-heat searing to delicate pan sauces.
-The magic often lies in their construction; many high-quality stainless steel pans are “clad,” meaning they have layers of different metals, like aluminum or copper, sandwiched between stainless steel.
+Stainless steel pans are built for durability and versatility, handling everything from high-heat searing to delicate pan sauces.
+Many high-quality stainless steel pans are “clad,” meaning they have layers of different metals, like aluminum or copper, sandwiched between stainless steel.
 This multi-ply design ensures excellent heat distribution and responsiveness.

 • Pros: Highly durable, non-reactive (safe for acidic foods), oven-safe (check handle), great for browning and creating flavorful “fond” for sauces, relatively lightweight for easy maneuvering.